vicy07/flight_map/README.md

 curl -X POST http://localhost:8000/update-airports
 ```

+If `$DATA_DIR/airports.json` does not exist the map will fail to load; invoking
+this endpoint creates the file so the front-end can function.

 This downloads `airports.csv` and `countries.csv` from OurAirports and combines them with the data in `routes_dynamic.json`, generating `$DATA_DIR/airports.json` with country names embedded for use by the front-end.
 Airports that have no outgoing routes are excluded from the resulting file.

 ### Updating live flight data